suitcss/suit/doc/utilities.md

 </div>
 ```

-If a utility needs to apply styles to a child element, it should be targetted
+If a utility needs to apply styles to a descendant element, it should be targetted
 using a class that is made from the full utility name, followed by a hyphen and
-a Camel case name for the child:
+a Camel case descendant name:

 ```html
 <a class="u-linkComplex" href="#">